lexsac/lexsac/README.md

 - 🤝 I’m looking for **new job opportunities that help me grow as an engineer**.

-- 🏄‍ Before coding, I spent six years in customer acquisition growth for brands like Dropbox, Society6, Saatchi Art, and Verizon.
+- 🏄‍ Before engineering, I spent six years in customer acquisition growth for brands like Dropbox, Society6, Saatchi Art, and Verizon.

 - 📫 Please feel free to reach out! **lexsacampbell@gmail.com**